bonigarcia/selenium-examples/README.md

 [![Twitter Follow](https://img.shields.io/twitter/follow/boni_gg.svg?style=social)](https://twitter.com/boni_gg)

 # Selenium Examples
-This repository contains basic Selenium tests using Java as binding language.
+This repository contains basic [Selenium] tests using Java as binding language.

 ## Selenium Manager
-These examples have been designed to illustrate the features shipped with [Selenium Manager].
+These examples have been designed to illustrate the features shipped with [Selenium Manager] and [WebDriver Bidi].

 ## About
 selenium-examples (Copyright &copy; 2023-2024) is a project created by [Boni García], licensed under [Apache 2.0 License].